-Creative activities, such as painting and photography, can be therapeutic as they can help you switch off from day to day pressures, turn negative thoughts or feelings into something positive and give people the opportunity to socialise.
+Creative activities, such as painting and photography, can be therapeutic as they can help you switch off from day to day pressures, turn negative thoughts or feelings into something positive.

 It's a good idea to avoid foods that cause a spike and then drop in blood sugar levels as this can alter your mood.
 Reducing processed foods like white rice and pasta, foods containing refined sugars, alcohol and caffeine may all help.

 Protein and fibre also have a positive effect on balancing blood sugar levels.
 Ensuring you're not deficient in any minerals or vitamins will help you feel healthy, avoid picking up viruses and give you the energy you need during Winter.